sdrendall/ccTwisted/README.md

 Sam Rendall -- sdrendall@gmail.com

-Built based on Ofer Mazor's server found at: github.com/sdrendall/conditioningCage/Python
+Built based on a server written by Ofer Mazor (Harvard Medical School)

 Highly informed by Dave Peticolas's fantastic tutorial which can be found here: http://krondo.com/blog/?page_id=1327